Fargo (1996 film): Plot

 Jerry tells Wade the kidnappers have demanded $1 million and will deal only through him.
 In light of the three murders, Carl demands that Jerry hand over the $80,000 he believes is the entire ransom.
 Shep finds Carl with a call girl in Shep's Minneapolis apartment and beats him in retaliation for bringing Shep to the police's attention.
 Carl angrily calls Jerry and demands that he bring the money immediately.
 Wade insists on delivering the ransom and meets Carl at a parking garage.
 Wade refuses to hand over the money without seeing his daughter, so Carl shoots him.
 Wade fires back, wounding Carl in the jaw.
-Carl kills Wade and a garage attendant, then drives away with the cash.
+Carl kills Wade and a garage attendant, then drives away with the ransom.

 On the way to Moose Lake, Carl discovers the briefcase contains $1 million.
 He takes out $80,000 to split with Gaear and buries the rest in the snow alongside the highway.
-Marge learns from a friend that Yanagita lied; he has no wife and is mentally ill.
-Reflecting on this, Marge returns to Wade's dealership.
-An agitated Jerry again insists no cars are missing and tells Marge he will double-check the inventory.
+Marge learns from a friend that Yanagita does not have a wife and is mentally ill.
+Reflecting on the lies, Marge returns to Wade's dealership, where an agitated Jerry again insists no cars are missing and tells Marge he will double-check the inventory.
 Marge sees Jerry driving off the lot and calls the state police.

-At the cabin, Carl finds that Gaear killed Jean because she would not be quiet.
+At the cabin, Carl finds that Gaear killed Jean because she would not stay quiet.
 Carl says they should split up and leave immediately, and they argue over who will keep the Ciera.
-Carl insults Gaear and attempts to leave with the car, but Gaear, having become annoyed with Carl's persistent talking, chases him outside and kills him with an axe.
+Carl insults Gaear and attempts to leave with the car, but Gaear kills him with an axe.
 Marge drives to Moose Lake, tipped off by a local bartender who overheard a customer brag about killing someone.
 She sees the Ciera, then discovers Gaear feeding Carl's body into a woodchipper.
 Gaear attempts to flee, but Marge shoots him in the leg and arrests him.
 Shortly after, Jerry is arrested by state troopers at a motel outside Bismarck, North Dakota.

-Marge's husband, Norm, tells her the Postal Service has selected his painting of a mallard for a 3-cent postage stamp and complains that his friend's painting won the competition for a 29-cent stamp.
+Marge's husband, Norm, tells her the Postal Service has selected his painting of a mallard for a 3-cent postage stamp and complains that the Hautman brothers painting won the competition for a 29-cent stamp.
 Marge reminds him that smaller denomination stamps make up the difference between the face value of old stamps and the new cost of first-class postage.
 Norm is reassured, and the couple happily anticipates the birth of their child.